gboehl/dynare/doc/manual/source/running-dynare.rst

         Defines a macro-variable from the command line (the same effect as using the Macro directive ``@#define`` in a model file, see :ref:`macro-proc-lang`).
-Note that when passing a MACRO_EXPRESSION that contains a space, you must surround the entire ``-D`` flag with single quotes, as in the following example.
+Note that when passing a MACRO_EXPRESSION that contains a space (or, under Octave, a double quote), you must surround the entire ``-D`` flag with single quotes, as in the following example.
         Also note that an expression passed on the command line can reference variables defined before it.

         *Example*